Free Google Ads Performance Grader

 Are you wasting money in Google ads?
 Find out now.

-Dynamic keyword insertion (DKI) is a feature offered by Google AdWords, Yahoo!
-Search Marketing, and Microsoft Ad Center which allows you to customize an ad to a searcher’s search query.
-In this tutorial you’ll learn:
+Dynamic keyword insertion (DKI) is a feature offered in Google Ads (formerly Google AdWords) and other ad networks which allows you to customize an ad to a searcher’s search query.
+In this quick tutorial on dynamic keyword insertion, you’ll learn:

 Keyword insertion is an advanced feature that helps you provide users with more relevant ad text while using a single generic ad for multiple keywords.
-AdWords will insert individual keywords into the same ad text so that a user sees a distinct ad for their keyword search, if their keyword triggers one of your ad group keywords.
+Google Ads will insert individual keywords into the same ad text so that a user sees a distinct ad for their keyword search, if their keyword triggers one of your ad group keywords.